JeremyTallant/python-challenge/README.md

 * **Enhanced Skillset**: Working through these challenges has not only strengthened Python programming skills but also provided deeper insights into how these skills can be leveraged in real-world data analysis scenarios.

 In summary, "Automating with Python" underscores the significance of Python in today's data-driven world, showcasing its role in simplifying data processing and extraction of meaningful insights from vast and varied datasets.
 This project stands as a testament to the growing importance and application of Python in various professional fields.
+## How to Run the Scripts
+### Prerequisites
+* Ensure Python is installed on your system.
+* Download or clone the repository containing the scripts and datasets.
+### Running PyBank Script
+1. **Navigate to the PyBank Directory**: Open a command line interface and navigate to the 'PyBank' directory in the project.
+2. **Execute the Script**: Run the script using Python by entering `python main.py`.
+### Running PyPoll Script
+1. **Navigate to the PyPoll Directory**: Similarly, navigate to the 'PyPoll' directory in the project.
+2. **Execute the Script**: Execute the script by typing `python main.py`.
+### Viewing the Results
+* After running each script, the results will be displayed in the terminal.
+* Additionally, the results are saved to a text file in the respective 'Analysis' subdirectory for each challenge.